jmfernandes/robin_stocks/README.rst

 Example Usage
 =============
-For a detailed explanation of how to use the Robinhood API go to :doc:`Robinhood Documentation <Robinhood.rst>`
+For a detailed explanation of how to use the Robinhood API go to `Robinhood Documentation`_.

-.. _relative link: Robinhood.rst
+.. _Robinhood Documentation: Robinhood.rst